synlogic/modbot-for-discord/README.md

-# KohaiBot Discord Bot
+# ModBot Discord Bot
 A Modular bot that allows you to easily and simply create commands using python.

 ## Add this bot to your server

-Go to the following link to authorize this bot, and it will automatically join your server! https://discordapp.com/oauth2/authorize?client_id=239834749252796417&scope=bot&permissions=335932487
+Go to the following link to authorize this bot, and it will automatically join your server!
+(Downtime can be reported to me via discord, SynLogic#5410) https://discordapp.com/oauth2/authorize?client_id=239834749252796417&scope=bot&permissions=335932487

 ### What you need to run this bot yourself